Facebook puts link to 10 tips for spotting “false news” atop feed

 Facebook came into this problem because of the poor news literacy, skepticism, proactive research behavior patterns of the modern news reader.
 According to studies, more than half of U.S. adults get their news from social media rather than directly from trusted sources, the majority of students can’t reliably distinguishing fake news from real news and 20 percent of users on social media users say that they’ve changed a social or political stance because of social media.

 That’s why it’s also tried to take matters into its own hands with product changes and other projects like working with outside fact checkers to label disputed news stories with warnings in the News Feed.
-It’s also provided a special option for flagging false news stories, down-ranked suspicious stories and funded the $14 million News Integrity Initiative.
+It’s also provided a special option for flagging false news stories, down-ranked suspicious stories, began detecting and blocking false news spammers, denied false news publishers the ability to buy Facebook ads, and funded the $14 million News Integrity Initiative.

 But in the end it will fall to users to make up their own minds about what’s real and fake.
 And it’s tough to trust that any list of tips will suddenly make them strong fact checkers.